dotnet/razor/docs/InsertingRazorIntoVSCodeCSharp.md

 At a high level inserting involves:

-1. Downloading the right build artifacts from our official CI build
+1. Find the version number from CI builds
-2. Uploading a subset of those artifacts to a special folder on a network share
-3. Running a pipeline to take the folder contents and upload them to a CDN for external consumption
-4. Doing a pull request to the extension repo to update various download URLs
+2. Updating the vscode repo and doing a PR by
+    1. Update the version in the `package.json`
+    2. Running `updateRazorVersion` via gulp
+    3. Pushing a PR

 ## Permissions

 Before getting started you it should be noted that only Microsoft employees will have the correct access to get the right information to perform and insertion.
-Details on the permissions required are outlined at this [internal document](https://github.com/dotnet/aspnetcore-internal/blob/main/docs/release/InsertingRazorIntoOmniSharp.md#get-the-permissions-youll-need-later).
+Details on the permissions required are [somewhere](????).

 ## Inserting

 When ready to insert you will follow the steps listed in each below section in order to update the C# extension with the latest Razor assets:

-### Acquire all the pieces to insert
+### Find the version to insert

-First you need to locally download and extract the build artifacts that you want to deploy

 1. Go to the Razor build you want to insert at https://dev.azure.com/dnceng/internal/_build?definitionId=262